raspberrypi/documentation/linux/usage/text-editors.md

 ### Geany

 A fast and lightweight IDE, supporting many different file types, including C/C++ and Python.
-Installed by default on Raspbian.
+Installed by default on Raspberry Pi OS.

 ## Command-line editors